-A business must analyze the needs and wants of different market segments before determining their own niche.
-To be effective in market segmentation keep the following things in mind:
+Your business must analyze the needs and wants of different market segments before determining your own niche.

 - Each segmented group requires a separate marketing plan.

-Questions to Ask to Determine Your Segmentation Groups
+How to Determine Your Segmentation Groups

 - Who are your highest and lowest value customers in terms of revenue and profitability?

 - What commonalities do you see in the consumers you are targeting?

 - What groups can you divide customers into based on demographic information, income, or location?